 Advantages: Apparent simplicity

-Drawbacks: High costs (2.5% on average), numerous exclusions, Limited Limits
+Disadvantages: High costs (2.5% on average), numerous exclusions, Limits

 - Native CMS integration (5 minutes)